-- IDEA: The Individuals with Disabilities Education Improvement Act guarantees a free appropriate public education from birth to 21.
+- The Individuals with Disabilities Education Improvement Act guarantees a free appropriate public education from birth to 21.
 IDEA legislates financial assistance to provide special education services to students with disabilities.
 More information can be found here.

-- The Rehabilitation Act of 1973 (Section 504)prohibits discrimination against any person with a disability in federal agencies and other federally-subsidized entities.
+- Section 504 prohibits discrimination against any person with a disability in federal agencies and other federally-subsidized entities.
 This law extends protection to people working for any group receiving federal funding, including public schools, colleges, and in some cases even private schools.

-- The Rehabilitation Act-Section 511-Workforce Innovation & Opportunity Act (WIOA) went into effect July 22, 2016.
+- WIOA went into effect on July 22, 2016.
 Individuals with disabilities, especially youth with disabilities, must be afforded a full opportunity to prepare for, obtain, maintain advance in, or reenter competitive integrated employment.

-- The Americans with Disabilities Act (ADA) expands the rights from the Rehabilitation Act to private entities by requiring employers with 15 or more employees to provide qualified individuals with disabilities an equal opportunity to benefit from the full range of employment opportunities that are available to others.
-It requires employers to make reasonable accommodations and/or provide supports or services to the known limitations of the person with disabilities so that the person may fully participate in the work environment, unless the accommodations would result in an undue hardship for the employer.
+- ADA expands the rights from the Rehabilitation Act to private entities by requiring employers with 15 or more employees to provide qualified individuals with disabilities an equal opportunity to benefit from the full range of employment opportunities that are available to others.
+It requires employers to make reasonable accommodations and/or provide supports or services to the known limitations of the person with disabilities so that the person may fully participate in the work environment unless the accommodations would result in an undue hardship for the employer.